CS50Dartmouth21FS1/home/logistics/syllabus.md

 ## Assignments

-All computing will occur on Linux systems, with code managed and shared in [GitHub](https://github.com/CS50Dartmouth21FS1); see the [Systems](https://github.com/CS50Dartmouth21FS1/home/blob/main/logistics/systems.md) page for detail.
+All computing work will occur on Linux systems, with code managed and shared in [GitHub](https://github.com/CS50Dartmouth21FS1); see the [Systems](https://github.com/CS50Dartmouth21FS1/home/blob/main/logistics/systems.md) page for details.

 * ***Labs:***
 	You will work individually on a series of six programming assignments ("labs"), which become more challenging through the term.